Skaanning/Veff/readme.md

 Well it's easy if you use aspnet core :)

-Currently supports 3 types of feature flags.
+Currently supports 2 types of feature flags.
-StringFlag, PercentFlag and BooleanFlag.
+StringFlag and BooleanFlag.

 - **Boolean** is a simple true/false
-- **Percent** takes an int from 0 to 100 and returns true that percentage of the time.
-Could be useful for split testing
 - **String** can be assigned multiple strings.
 Checks if string is present.
 Case insensitive.
 Could be useful for emails, auth-roles etc.